IBUNHABIBU/react-calculator/README.md

 | `npm run build` | Builds code bundle with production settings (minification, uglification, etc..) |

 ### How to play
-- Use arrow keys to navigate left, right , up and down.
-- Eat all the small fish and get rid of big fish otherwise the big fish wil eat you and game over.
-- Give a shock to a big fish to kill it.

 <!-- CONTACT -->